Light rays

 In your codebase

-Create Jobs where they belong: in your codebase.
+Create jobs where they belong: in your codebase.
 Version control, localhost, test, review, and deploy like you're already used to.

 Secure by design